Kristina01111000/notesforresume/README.md

 Hi I'm Kristina and I am a web developer.
 I make websites for small businesses who want to have someone else take care of their website.
 Modern businesses really need a website to advertise their business.
-I primarily use wordpress, which is a website creation platform.
+When I make a site I primarily use wordpress, which is a website creation platform.
 I use it because it allows very fast creation of a usable site, and it also allows the business owner to make small changes without the chance of them breaking the whole site.
+So, if their hours change, they can edit that and theres not the chance that they could delete the site on accident.
+Which is something that can happen.